Sex Crimes Investigations

-- Prior criminal history, charged or uncharged;
+- Prior criminal history, charged or uncharged

-- Possible defenses to the crime;
+- Possible defenses to the crime

-- Statements made by the victim(s);
+- Statements made by the victim(s)

-- Statement made by the witness(es);
+- Statements made by the witness(es)

-- Suspect explanation for any physical evidence;
+- Suspect’s explanation for any physical evidence

-- Prior possible complaints made by victim(s) or witness(es);
+- Prior possible complaints made by victim(s) or witness(es)

-- Suspect relationship to victim(s) and witness;
+- Suspect relationship to the victim(s) and witness(es)

-- Suspect alibi/statement;
+- Suspect alibi/statement

-- Age of the suspect, victim(s), and witness(es);
+- Age of the suspect, victim(s), and witness(es)

-- Demeanor and body language of the suspect;
+- The suspect’s demeanor and body language